 MRI scans typically range from 20 to 60 mins, based on which region of the body is being examined, and images required.
+If the first attempt does not make the MRI scan clear enough for the radiologist, then a second scan may be needed.
+In the case of braces and fillings, they can distort those images even if they are unaffected by the scan.
+If additional images are needed the scan can take longer.
 The body's MRI uses radio waves, strong magnetic field, and a device to produce comprehensive images of the body's inside.
+It may be used to help diagnose or track care for a variety of chest, abdominal, and pelvic conditions.

 A CT scan is generally the combination of X-ray images took from various angles; the CT uses a personal computer to generate pictures from those X-rays.
 An MRI is a type of scan which uses radio waves and magnetic flux to generate a comprehensive picture of soft bones and tissues in the body.
+CT scans generally use X-rays to create images of the human body's interior whereas MRI uses strong RF pulses and magnetic fields to generate comprehensive images of the organs and other internal body structures.
 CT scan uses radiation while MRIs don't use radiations.
+MRI provides a more comprehensive information about internal organs like reproductive system, brain, skeletal system, and other organs than a CT scan does.

 Both MRI and CT scans are usually relatively safe.
-MRI scans must never be conducted on the patients withaneurysm clips(vessel clips inside the brain) unless these clips are proven to be MRI-safe, as all those clips can be removed and the patient may die because of bleeding inside the brain.
-Another issue with the MRI is the existence of certain defibrillators or cardiac pacemakers as the magnets in the battery-operated machinescan trigger malfunctions.
+There may be some issues though.
+MRI scans must never be conducted on the patients with aneurysm clips(vessel clips inside the brain) unless these clips are proven to be MRI-safe, as all those clips can be removed and the patient may die because of bleeding inside the brain.
+Another issue with the MRI is the existence of certain defibrillators or cardiac pacemakers as the magnets in the battery-operated machines can trigger malfunctions.
+The magnetic field will force out any metal objects that interfere with the magnetic flux, such as the existence of metal shavings in the organ, eye, or extremity.
+In addition, other metal canisters have to be seperated from MRI machines, as they will be drawn to the magnet and kill or injure the person.
 CT scans doesn't have these problems; but, even though it is a comparatively low dose, they subject the patient to radiation.